 UHF (ultra high frequency) tags store up to 8 kilobytes of information.

 For access control systems, RFID tags are usually 3 kilobytes or smaller.

 Using RFID technology gives organizers real-time analytics of how wearers move about and interact with your event, venue or attraction.

 You can highlight busy periods, queue times, and popular attractions.
 Helping you constantly flex and adapt to optimize the experience for your visitors.

 Can RFID wristbands be used as a Tracking Device?

 Most RFID wristbands use passive tags that operate at high frequency, as such, it is impossible to track a wearers location as the tags are limited to very short distances.

 However, RFID can record the last known location of a person.
 This can be vital and useful information for understanding traffic flow and security risks at future events.

-Transform every aspect of your event
+Transform every aspect of your event, hotel or attraction

-Not only does RFID technology help streamline entry, it also connects you with your audience on a new level.
+Not only does RFID technology help streamline entry, but it also connects you with your audience on a new level.